Bayes factor functions for testing partial correlation coefficients: Introduction

-Several Bayesian tests for the presence of partial correlations have been developed.
+To overcome the shortcomings of $p$ values, several Bayesian tests for the presence of partial correlations have been developed.
 These include, among others, \cite{wetzels2012} and \cite{Wang2019}, which are based on a correlation model that can be described as follows:

-where $\alpha$ represents the intercept, $\epsilon$ the normal error term with precision $\psi$, and the variables $X_1$ and $X_2$ are centered so that their cross-product is zero.
-Testing for the presence of a partial correlation is tantamount to evaluating whether $\beta_2$ differs from zero.
-These approaches impose a $g$ prior for $\beta_2$ under the alternative hypothesis, requiring prior specification of the parameter $g$.
-Sensitivity to the choice of $g$ is highlighted by the information paradox—which shows that the null hypothesis is favored as the coefficient of determination nears one—and Bartlett's paradox, which points to a bias towards the null model when $g$ is large \parencite{Liang2008}.

-\cite{wetzels2012} attempt to mitigate these issues through a mixture of $g$ priors, imposing an inverse gamma$(a,b)$ hyperprior on $g$, as proposed by \cite{Liang2008}.
-However, this adjustment introduces its own set of complications, notably the continued sensitivity of the Bayes factors to hyperpriors $(a,b)$, underscoring the inherent problem of prior sensitivity.
-The requirement to specify a prior distribution for $\psi$ also introduces subjectivity into the analysis.

-As \cite{Kucharský2023} point out, the Bayes factors generated from these approaches also depend on which of the two variables are considered to be the dependent variable in the regression model. \cite{kucharský2023} expands the model presented in \ref{fix_corr} to scenarios where $(Y, X_1, X_2)$ originate from a multivariate normal distribution.
-They further extend their methodology to situations involving multiple potential confounding variables.
-In this extension, a stretched-beta($\alpha$) prior is applied to the coefficient, leading to variations in the Bayes factor that depend on $\alpha$.
-This model also requires the specification of a prior for $\psi$, which introduces additional subjectivity into the analysis.